ppanyukov/vso-agent-docker/readme.md

-**WORK IN PROGRESS.** Things may change or disappear quickly.

 # Agents:

-## 1. vsts-agent - PREVIEW
+## 1. vsts-agent

 Base unconfigured agent Docker image on Centos 7.

-This is new unified agent, see https://github.com/Microsoft/vsts-agent/

-The agent is in preview as of 08 June 2016 .

-Latest release: 2.101.1
+NOTE that due to the VSTS auto-update feature these images are generally unsuitable for running in a daemonised mode.
+You probably want `vsts-agent-d` for this.

+The git repo for agent: https://github.com/Microsoft/vsts-agent/

 Pre-built docker images: https://hub.docker.com/r/ppanyukov/vsts-agent-auto/tags/

 See [vsts-agent.md](https://github.com/ppanyukov/vso-agent-docker/blob/master/vsts-agent.md) for more detail.

-## 2. vsts-agent-d - PREVIEW
+## 2. vsts-agent-d

+This is the one you probably want to use if you want a good working agent.

-Image built on top of base `vsts-agent` to run in unattended mode on VMs and on clusters, with several features and enhancements required to support this.
+Image is built on top of base `vsts-agent` to run in unattended mode on VMs and on clusters, with several features and enhancements required to support this.